 - Making required reasonable accommodation for the physical and/or mental disabilities of qualified employees and job applicants.

 North Country School is committed to providing a harassment-free work environment, which includes time an employee spends interacting with co-workers in work-related settings such as during business-related travel, as well as meetings, conferences, training sessions and social events sponsored by North Country School.

 Impermissible harassment includes, but is not limited to:

-• Making an individual’s terms or conditions of the provision of his/her services to North Country School contingent on rendering sexual favors,
+- Making an individual’s terms or conditions of the provision of their services to North Country School contingent on rendering sexual favors,

 - Insinuating or conducting oneself in a manner that suggests that the submission to or rejection of sexual favors by any individual covered by this policy will in any way influence decisions concerning the employment or contractual relationship between North Country School and the individual; or

 - A comment, material, gesture or any other communication or conduct, which is unwelcome and offensive, demeaning, or derogatory towards any person or group of persons, based on a protected characteristic.